Image

 Project Details

-The Care Ecosystem was designed to enable health systems and clinics to provide dementia-capable care to the growing population affected by dementia and their caregivers.
+The Care Ecosystem was designed to enable health systems and clinics to provide dementia-capable care to the growing population affected by dementia, as well as their caregivers.

-Launched by UCSF’s Memory and Aging Center in 2013, the Care Ecosystem program has demonstrated significantly promising results for providing increased levels of important support services for dementia caregivers and patients.
+Launched by UCSF’s Edward and Pearl Fein Memory and Aging Center in 2013, the Care Ecosystem program has demonstrated significantly promising results for providing increased levels of important support services for dementia caregivers and patients.

-The program is doing this with some relatively simple technology by today’s standards: regularly scheduled, personalized phone calls, along with directing caregivers to important web-based services that can help with the challenges and issues they customarily face.
+The program achieves this with relatively simple technology by today’s standards: regularly scheduled, personalized phone calls, along with directing caregivers to important web-based services that can help address the challenges and issues they typically face.

 Members involved